-If you are working on some live production wherein your need more than one headphone output and multiple inputs, then the Arturia AudioFuse is for you.
+If you’re working on a live production and need more than one headphone output and multiple inputs, then the Arturia AudioFuse is for you.

-With an allowance for 18 inputs and 20 outputs, you will never run out of options with this USB audio interface!
+With an allowance for 18 inputs and 20 outputs, you’ll never run out of options with this USB audio interface!

-This is honestly the first audio interface – at least in this list- to offer more options!
+No other audio interface – at least on this list- offers more options!

-Along the front edge, we have combo inputs and independent phone feeds.
+You’ll find combo inputs and independent phone feeds along the front edge.
 The back part features speaker outputs for monitors.

 In terms of connectivity, this audio interface connects via USB 2.

 PLUS, the Arturia isn’t called a USB audio for anything, as it has a built-in USB hub in it.
-This would provide three extra USB ports!
+This provides three extra USB ports!

-We absolutely adore the Arturia as it is compatible with a lot of possible audio sources, and still maintains a great sound.
+I absolutely adore the Arturia because it’s compatible with tons of possible audio sources and still maintains a great sound.

 After all, this USB audio interface is highly configurable.

-If you don’t want to be constricted with a specific driver or software, then you’d find the Arturia appealing.
-This plug-and-play interface doesn’t require any dedicated driver.
+If you don’t want to stick with a specific driver or software, then you’ll like the Arturia.
+This plug-and-play interface doesn’t require a dedicated driver.

-BUT, if you think you’d still need a familiar software, then it comes with a Control Center, and this software connects the Arturia and your chosen DAW.
+But, if you think you still need a familiar software, then it comes with a Control Center, and this software connects the Arturia and your chosen DAW.